 View of the Exhibition 'Disappearances Appearances Publishing' at Kampnagel Hamburg, 2017 | © Fehras Publishing Practices

 The New Alphabet School is a collaborative self-organized school for HKW enthusiasts, new voices in the field and those who already collaborate with HKW with the aim to explore critical and affirmative research practices.
-Over the course of 3 years, it will function as a colloquium to engage in discussions and develop ideas in the fields of the arts, archives, poetics and activism.
+Over the course of three years, it will function as a colloquium to engage in discussions and develop ideas in the fields of the arts, archives, poetics and activism.

-The New Alphabet School will combine a HKW-based colloquium and site-specific workshops at libraries, archives, collections, and museums worldwide.
-In this fieldwork, taxonomies, categories or institutional frameworks will be analyzed in order to come to an understanding of the logics of cultural domination, national chauvinism or human exceptionalism that permeate institutional landscapes in the field of culture and beyond and to develop strategies of reframing and renarrating the discourses they produce.
+The New Alphabet School will combine a HKW-based colloquium and site-specific events with partner institutions worldwide.
+In these cooperations the school will analyze taxonomies, legislations or institutional frameworks in order to come to an understanding of the logics of current structures of knowledge production.

-The New Alphabet School is part of The New Alphabet, curated by Bernd Scherer and his team.
-It was inaugurated with an (Un-)Learning Place during the opening days of The New Alphabet in January 2019 and will continue with ten events worldwide until 2021.
+The New Alphabet School is part of The New Alphabet.
+It was inaugurated with an (Un-)Learning Place in January 2019 and will continue with ten events worldwide until 2021.